-Cheryl L. Brown, Ph.D. is Chair and Associate Professor of the Department of Political Science and Public Administration and a faculty affiliate of the School of Data Science, Social Aspects of Health Initiative, and CyberDNA Center at UNC Charlotte.
-Dr. Brown teaches courses on Chinese domestic and foreign policy, East Asian foreign policy, politics and ethics of algorithms, and responsible artificial intelligence and generative AI.
+Cheryl L. Brown, Ph.D. is Chair and Associate Professor of the Department of Political Science and Public Administration; a faculty affiliate of the School of Data Science, Social Aspects of Health Initiative, and CyberDNA Center; and a member of the AI Center for Human Digital Twin and Computational Health and the Center for TAIMing AI of UNC Charlotte.
+Dr. Brown teaches courses on Chinese domestic and foreign policy, East Asian foreign policy, global to local governance and cooperation of Artificial Intelligence, digital twin technology and AI policy, and designed and introduced the department’s initial Cyberspace and Politics course in 1999.
 She received her B.A. degree in Political Science at the University of Florida, and her M.A. and Ph.D. degrees in Political Science (specializing in Chinese Studies) at the University of Michigan in Ann Arbor.
 She was selected as an American Council on Education Fellow in August 2007- May 2008, and served under the mentorship of executive-level university leadership at North Carolina State University.
-Dr. Brown is a former United Nations Fellow; intern at the American Institute in Taiwan; East-West Center Visiting Fellow in Honolulu, Hawaii; and Summer Internet Law Program participant at the Berkman Klein Center for Internet & Society at Harvard Law School.
-She served as a scholar-escort for the National Committee on U.S.—China Relations Delegation of University Presidents of Historically Black Colleges and Universities to China for the Reagan Administration in 1984; participated in the Southeast Regional American Assembly on US—China Relations, along with former President Jimmy Carter and others in government and academia, to prepare a China policy statement for the US Congress and the Clinton Administration in 1998; was an invited participant in the Health Privacy Sector of the 5th Cybersecurity Framework Workshop, National Institute of Standards and Technology (NIST) in 2013; and was selected to join the ethics in computer science working group at the inaugural Association for Computing Machinery (ACM) Computer Science Education Conference in Chengdu, Sichuan, China in 2019.
+Dr. Brown is a former United Nations Fellow; American Institute in Taiwan intern; East-West Center Visiting Fellow in Honolulu, Hawaii; Vehicular Technology Society Connected & Autonomous Vehicles Summer School of Worcester Polytechnic Institute professional attendee; and Summer Internet Law Program participant at the Berkman Klein Center for Internet & Society at Harvard Law School.
+She received a National Science Foundation “Japanese Language Study Award” in 1992-1996 and a second NSF grant in 2000-2001 to support research expansion in science and engineering.

 Dr. Brown’s research has emphasized the intersectionality of emerging technologies, e.g., radio frequency identification (RFID), biometrics, artificial intelligence, and autonomous systems, along with health data privacy and protection, and has emphasized data privacy and privacy conceptualization in healthcare and comparative cultures.
-Major themes include protecting and preserving health data privacy in diverse regulatory systems, examining the role of ethics-by-design in building privacy and trust for technology acceptance in diverse populations, and building data protection in alignment with evolving technology.
-She has presented her research at conferences and meetings of various organizations and institutions such as the American Political Science Association, American Public Health Association, American Society for Public Administration, Artificial Intelligence in Medicine (AIME), Association for Computing Machinery (ACM), Association of American Geographers, Exploring Cyber Society (the University of Northumbria at Newcastle), Institute of Electrical and Electronics Engineers (IEEE), International Political Science Association, National Association for Equal Opportunity in Higher Education (NAFEO) Presidential Peer Seminar, National Institutes of Health, Oxford Internet Institute, and Privacy Law Scholars Conference.
+Major themes include protecting and preserving health data privacy in diverse regulatory systems, examining the role of ethics-by-design in building privacy and trust for technology acceptance in populations, and building data protection in alignment with evolving technology.
+She has presented her research at conferences and meetings of various organizations and institutions such as the American Political Science Association, American Public Health Association, American Society for Public Administration, Artificial Intelligence in Medicine (AIME), Association for Computing Machinery (ACM), Association of American Geographers, Exploring Cyber Society (the University of Northumbria at Newcastle), Institute of Electrical and Electronics Engineers (IEEE), Intelligent Transport Systems (ITS) World Congress, International Political Science Association, National Association for Equal Opportunity in Higher Education (NAFEO) Presidential Peer Seminar, National Institutes of Health, Oxford Internet Institute, and Privacy Law Scholars Conference.

 Courses Taught